satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T07_Elasticsearch_Hadoop_Integration.md

 SELECT * FROM logses;
 ```

-If everything wen OK, , you should see something like this :
+If everything went OK, , you should see something like this :
 ![Results from ES](images/tutorial-07/logsFromEs.png)

 #### Hive Query Editor Screenshot